LethalCompanyCommunity/ModdingWiki/docs/dev/apis/lethallib/custom-enemies/unity-project.md

     - We play the creature's sound effects through this.
 7. CreatureVoice
     - We play the creature's voice through this.
+8. Eye
+    - The point from which the game checks for line of sight in some methods.
+Make sure to reference this as the `Eye` in your AI script in Unity.

 ### ExampleEnemy Terminal Entry